Incorporating Storytelling Strategies in Web DesignMayleen Meñez

 These elements are not new.
 It takes creativity and vision to incorporate these elements that designers are so well aware of to tell a compelling story just with imagery.

 It gives these elements a fresh breath, so they take on a different form not seen before by your users.
 With these usual elements, web design storytelling aims to create something unique and widely compelling to keep its users glued to the website’s content.

 This storytelling is best seen in social media posts.
-A brand’s social media account is simply a curation of a brand’s story, told in such a way that it evokes users to click, to like, to share, and to buy.
+A brand’s social media account is simply a curation of a brand’s story, told in such a way that it evokes users to click, like, share, and buy.

 Some Design Techniques for a Narrative Web Design